Cesar-Segura/Device-Tree-Runtime-Configuration/README.md

 This repository contains code for a device tree runtime parser.
 The primary API that is used to parse the tree can be found in /fdt_lib/fdt_lib_tools.h

-dtb_files: Contains device tree binaries
+dtb_files: Contains device tree binaries \n
-dts_files: Contains device tree source files
+dts_files: Contains device tree source files  \n
-fdt_lib: Contains source code relating to the parsing of the device tree
+fdt_lib: Contains source code relating to the parsing of the device tree \n

 # TODO:
 - Redo function that returns the memory reservation block info (right now the information is just printed, not stored)